 Both teacher knowledge and the practical ability to apply this knowledge in a real-life setting are crucial (Hattie, 2012).
 To successfully teach students with dyslexia, teachers must have in-depth knowledge of reading instruction, including the structure of the English language—meaning its phonology, morphology, and orthography.
 They must also be able to take this knowledge and successfully instruct a student who does not easily learn it.
 This second part is critical.
 Without it, teachers have the knowledge but not the skill to succeed.

-Supplemental tools, such as assistive technology, can be combined with MSLE instruction to meet students’ needs.
+Supplemental tools, such as assistive technology, can be combined with MSL instruction to meet students’ needs.
 Computers, mobile devices, and an array of applications can customize the learning experience to a student’s specific needs by adjusting for strengths and weaknesses.
-This provides for rich and interactive learning experiences that include mass practice of essential skills and can go more in depth than traditional methods, while giving teachers the control and support they need.
+These rich and interactive learning experiences provide extensive practice of essential skills and can go more in depth than traditional methods, while giving teachers the control and support they need.
 Using these technologies, students can continue to learn and reinforce necessary skills before moving on to more complex skills.

 Cognitive skills and classroom environment factors impact reading development, especially for individuals with dyslexia.
 Barbara Wilson explains the role of these in reading acquisition, the basic principles of structured literacy, and the importance of early screening and comprehensive evaluation in her presentation, “Foundations of Reading Acquisition and Dyslexia: Implications for Early Intervention,” given at the Dyslexia and Literacy: Differences within Differences conference at UCLA in 2018, organized by The Dyslexia Foundation.